 Writing conventions for kb/instructions/ (prescriptive register)

-Register
+Register and precision

-Title conventions
+Title and description conventions

-For instructions, descriptions should name the trigger condition — when to use this procedure.
+Description (frontmatter) should name the trigger condition — when to use this procedure.

 |---|---|---|